ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/05-analysing-problems.md

 the decision tree.
 In the case where the first value is greater than the second, the algorithm takes the right branch.

-Here is a Visualization that illustrates decision trees and the sorting lower bound proof.
+Here is a visualization that illustrates decision trees and the sorting lower bound proof.

 <inlineav id="SortingLowerBoundCON" src="Sorting/SortingLowerBoundCON.js" name="Sorting Lower Bound Slideshow" links="Sorting/SortingLowerBoundCON.css"/>